-Adding some spice and earthiness to a classic North African dish, this artichoke chorizo shakshuka makes a quick, healthy, and incredibly tasty breakfast or lunch.
+Adding some spice and earthiness to a classic North African dish, this shakshuka with chorizo and artichoke makes a quick, healthy, and delicious brunch or lunch.

 North African cuisine, much like Vietnamese, has been significantly influenced by the cuisines of occupying cultures over the centuries.
 Fusion cuisine appears to have gone out of favour with some food commentators.
-They seem to have forgotten that most cuisines around the world are a fusion of influences from far away places.
+They seem to have forgotten that most cuisines worldwide are a fusion of influences from far away places.
 Fusion cuisine indeed goes back a long way.

 The fusion of Middle Eastern and European influences in this artichoke chorizo shakshuka has clearly endured the test of time.
 Chowhound has an interesting article on the history of shakshuka.

 Neither chorizo nor artichokes are common ingredients in a shakshuka.
 However, they both contribute flavours that fit so well with the tomato, red pepper, and onion base.
 Chorizo is contributing just the right amount of spice and is packed with umami.
 The artichoke contributes an earthiness, complementing the sweetness of tomatoes and the spice.

 A comparison with the very kiwi bacon and egg pie may seem a little odd, but to me, it is valid.
 Both are comfort foods with so many different interpretations and such high expectations.